This page has a dual purpose:

 The meetings are run by the FoCM Society whose website gives more information.

 ICMS is dedicated to mathematical software, including computer algebra systems.
-It is usually held every 4 years as a satellite conference to the International Congress of Mathematicians.
+It was previously held every 4 years as a satellite conference to the International Congress of Mathematicians (ICM).
+It now runs every 2 years to be alternately alongside ICM and the European Congress of Mathematics (ECM).

 Participation is by extended abstract prepared in advance of the meeting submitted to themed session organisers.